Tooth Extraction: All You Need to Know about Having a Tooth Removed

 It’s more likely that you’ll feel some discomfort or pain after tooth extraction, once the anaesthetic has worn off.
 You can read more about how to deal with this in the section below on recovery.

-How much does tooth removal cost in the UK and the US?
+How much does tooth removal cost in the UK?

-In the UK, Dental extraction is covered by the NHS band 2 treatment charge of £56.30.
+In the UK, Dental extraction is covered by the NHS band 2 treatment charge.
+This is £59.10 for 2018/19.
 If you are eligible for NHS treatment you will pay this amount for a single course of treatment, which may involve multiple extractions if necessary.

 Under-18s, pregnant women and those who have had a baby in the past 12 months receive free NHS treatment.
 Extractions may also be free if you need to visit a hospital for the procedure.
 However, some people struggle to register with an NHS dentist while others prefer to visit a private dentist.